Home » Snacks » Chocolate Swirl Japanese Cheesecake

 The chocolate swirl Japanese-style cheesecake feels a little more dessert-leaning.
 The base is the same, but the chocolate swirl adds richness and makes it perfect for when you want something that feels a bit extra without any extra effort.

-Both versions are no bake, made with Greek yogurt and cottage cheese, and set beautifully overnight in the fridge.
+Both versions are no-bake, made with Greek yoghurt and cottage cheese, and set beautifully overnight in the fridge.
 It really just comes down to whether you’re in a vanilla mood or a chocolate mood.

 Ingredients

-Full-fat Greek yogurt forms the creamy base and keeps the cheesecake light without needing cream cheese.
+Full-fat Greek yoghurt forms the creamy base and keeps the cheesecake light without needing cream cheese.

 Biscoff cookies soften as they chill and create an easy cookie base with warm, spiced flavor.